Skip to Content

 Merino wool base layers

 Looking to really treat that special hiker in your life?
-Buy them some merino wool base layers.
+Buy them some Merino wool base layers.

 Worn next to the skin, these provide a layer of warmth while wicking away sweat.